awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 sudo apt-get install cmake m4 pkg-config libssl-dev libcurl4-openssl-dev liblog4cplus-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-base-apps gstreamer1.0-plugins-bad gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly gstreamer1.0-tools
 ```

+By default we download all the libraries from GitHub and build them locally, so should require nothing to be installed ahead of time.
+If you do wish to link to existing libraries you can use the following flags to customize your build.

 ### Configuring on Windows

 Install [MS Visual Studio Community / Enterprise](https://visualstudio.microsoft.com/vs/community/), [Strawberry perl](https://strawberryperl.com/), and [Chocolatey](https://chocolatey.org/install) if not installed already